 The software will then re-measure, using the selected peaks as center frequency and using the detector, sweep time, RBW, Span and PreAmp settings defined in the control box.
-This feature is a short cut to make Author: Mayerhofer13 of 28TekBox Digital Solutions 2-Jun-21 a fast Quasi Peak measurement for selected peaks, instead of making a time consuming full span QP measurement.
+This feature is a short cut to make a fast Quasi Peak measurement for selected peaks, instead of making a time-consuming full span QP measurement.

-Note that with EMCview V 8.0, the settings for peak re-measurement were reduced to the drift span in order to simplify the user interface and avoid settings which may result in incorrect measurements.
+Note that with EMCview V 8.0 and higher, the settings for peak re-measurement are reduced to drift span in order to simplify the user interface and avoid settings, which may result in incorrect measurements.
 All other settings will be derived from the segment file settings.
 Refer to the EMCview FAQ document for more detailed information on fast QP measurements.